aelnar/p3p-fusion-path/README.md

  Once this P3P version works, I would like to try making a version for P5R, and maybe adding innate vs passed-down skills as well to the path.

+  --- 4/13/2023 ---

+  While testing combos, I kind of went on a detour and wanted to compile some data on what is being used for the recipes.

+  So far with the tests I have, the Persona used most often is Pixie at 28, and the most used Arcana is the Fool at 10 uses.
+I want to run more tests but it's interesting to see these so far and to see if it'll change.

  --- 4/11/2023 ---

  A version where it's both calculating recipes based on the current Persona in the loop